-Eating a variety of beans in your diet will boost your iron levels, your energy levels and promote a healthy, full milk supply.
+Eating various beans in your diet will boost your iron and energy levels and promote a healthy, full milk supply.

 Flaxseeds are an excellent source of Omega-3 fatty acids.
-For you to benefit from these little powerhouses of essential fatty acids, you need to grind them before you eat them; our bodies struggle to digest flaxseed in their whole form.
-Flaxseed oil is a sweet oil that tastes great with vegetables and can be added to smoothies too.
+To benefit from these little powerhouses of essential fatty acids, you need to grind them before you eat them; our bodies struggle to digest flaxseed in their whole form.
+Flaxseed oil is a sweet oil that tastes great with vegetables and can be added to smoothies.
 Flaxseed contains Estrogenic properties that boost milk supply.
 They also improve the quality of breast milk by adding extra healthy fats to your milk; this promotes healthy brain development.

 - Hemp seed

-Like flaxseed, hemp seeds is also seen as a “superfood” because of its high Omega-3 content and dense nutrient content.
+Like flaxseed, hemp seeds are also seen as a superfood because of their high Omega-3 and dense nutrient content.
 Hemp seeds are a complete protein because they contain a 3:1 ratio of omega-3 and 6 (which is perfect for human needs).
 The high iron and zinc content is essential for infant growth and development.